 He earned his bachelor's degree in physical education from Ottawa in 1966 and a master's degree in physical education from Kansas State in 1970.

 Booth and his wife, Merry Lee, have a son, Marc, and a daughter, Reagan Russell.
 The family has a proud athletic tradition as Marc was a punter for Arkansas' football team, while Reagan was a member of the women's track and field team at Louisiana-Lafayette.
-Booth also has six grandchildren.
+Dick and Merry Lee are grandparents to six grandchildren.